paulczar/k8s-camp/content/getting-started/_index.md

 You could also use [KID](https://kind.sigs.k8s.io/) if you prefer, but all the cool kids are using KIND these days.

-> Follow [these](/running-kubernetes/minikube) instructions to install minikube.
+Follow [these](/running-kubernetes/minikube) instructions to install minikube.
 Alternatively [here](/running-kubernetes/kind) can be installed, but is not recommended for using with these tutorials.

-Once you've got a working Kubernetes cluster, you can learn how to [run your first application](/getting-started/1).
+If you already have a working Kubernetes cluster, you can move straight onto [running your first application](/getting-started/1).